boek/boek.github.io/_posts/2016-06-20-what-are-you-going-to-do-without-a-new-macbook-pro.md

 ![12" PowerBook](assets/images/02/powerbook.png){: .center-image }

 So I made the decision a few weeks ago to keep my work laptop at work.
-I was hoping to replace it at home with a brand new FN-row missing MacBook Pro that was rumored to be released this past week.
+I was hoping to replace it at home with some new hardware rumored to be released this past week.
 In hindsight it makes a lot of sense why they wouldn't release it now.
 But I wasn't sure what I would do.

 What I did know was I was not going to drop $2,000 in this situation.

 ![MacRumors Buyers Guide](assets/images/02/macrumors.png)